art3mvp/NewsClient/README.md

 ## Technical Details

-VkClient is built using modern Android development practices, including:
 - **Compose UI** for declarative UI development.
 - **Clean Architecture** and **MVVM** patterns for maintainability and testability.
 - **Dependency Injection** for managing dependencies.